-In 1926, shortly after graduating from high school, Vivian bought a Model B single Harley-Davidson and, after teaching herself how to ride, she made her first ‘big trip’, riding over 300 miles.
+In 1926, shortly after graduating from high school, Vivian bought a Model B single Harley-Davidson.
+After teaching herself how to ride, she made her first ‘big trip’, riding over 300 miles.
 The local Harley dealer caught news of her journey and, in fascination of her adventure, arranged for it to be featured in the Atlantic Journal.

-Following her 5,000 mile adventure she became the first motorcycle cover girl on the May and November 1929 editions of The Harley-Davidson Enthusiast, a magazine that’s still in publication today, and went on to become a stunt rider in Florida.
+Following her 5,000 mile adventure she became the first motorcycle cover girl on the May and November 1929 editions of The Harley-Davidson Enthusiast and went on to become a stunt rider in Florida.

-In 2001, 72 years after her inspiring ride, the road finally ran out for Vivian as she passed away, her funeral honoured by a procession of Harley-Davidsons.
+In 2001, 72 years after her inspiring ride, the road finally ran out for Vivian.
+She passed away and her funeral was honoured by a procession of Harley-Davidsons.

-So this one’s for Vivian, an adventure bike rider who stuck two fingers up to the constraints of society and provided inspiration for motorcyclists, male and female alike, all that time ago.
+So this one’s for Vivian.
+An adventure bike rider who stuck two fingers up to the constraints of society and provided inspiration for motorcyclists, male and female alike.

 Want to discover more incredible stories like Vivian’s?
 Check out our post titled 8 of the most inspiring female adventure motorcyclists.